Kong/docs.konghq.com/app/konnect/api/portal-auth/portal-rbac-guide.md

 ### Add a Developer to a Team

 You can make a GET request to the developers endpoint to retrieve all the information about individual developers who have registered to the Dev Portal.
-The followig example shows how to make the request.
+The following example shows how to make the request.

 ```bash
 curl --request GET \